kubedb/docs/docs/guides/elasticsearch/clustering/topology-cluster/hot-warm-cold-cluster/index.md

 - `spec.topology` - specifies the node-specific properties for the Elasticsearch cluster.
   - `topology.master` - specifies the properties of [master](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/modules-node.html#master-node) nodes.
     - `master.replicas` - specifies the number of master nodes.
-    - `master.storage` - specifies the master node storage information that passed to the StatefulSet.
+    - `master.storage` - specifies the master node storage information that passed to the PetSet.
   - `topology.dataContent` - specifies the properties of [data content](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/modules-node.html#data-content-node) node.
     - `dataContent.replicas` - specifies the number of data content node.
-    - `dataContent.storage` - specifies the data content node storage information that passed to the StatefulSet.
+    - `dataContent.storage` - specifies the data content node storage information that passed to the PetSet.
   - `topology.ingest` - specifies the properties of [ingest](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/modules-node.html#node-ingest-node) nodes.
     - `ingest.replicas` - specifies the number of ingest nodes.
-    - `ingest.storage` - specifies the ingest node storage information that passed to the StatefulSet.
+    - `ingest.storage` - specifies the ingest node storage information that passed to the PetSet.
   - `topology.dataHot` - specifies the properties of [dataHot](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/modules-node.html#data-hot-node) nodes.
     - `dataHot.replicas` - specifies the number of dataHot nodes.
-    - `dataHot.storage` - specifies the dataHot node storage information that passed to the StatefulSet.
+    - `dataHot.storage` - specifies the dataHot node storage information that passed to the PetSet.
   - `topology.dataWarm` - specifies the properties of [dataWarm](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/modules-node.html#data-warm-node) nodes.
     - `dataWarm.replicas` - specifies the number of dataWarm nodes.
-    - `dataWarm.storage` - specifies the dataWarm node storage information that passed to the StatefulSet.
+    - `dataWarm.storage` - specifies the dataWarm node storage information that passed to the PetSet.
   - `topology.dataCold` - specifies the properties of [dataCold](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/modules-node.html#data-cold-node) nodes.
     - `dataCold.replicas` - specifies the number of dataCold nodes.
-    - `dataCold.storage` - specifies the dataCold node storage information that passed to the StatefulSet.
+    - `dataCold.storage` - specifies the dataCold node storage information that passed to the PetSet.
 > Here, we use `linode-block-storage` as storage for every node.
 But it is recommended to prioritize faster storage for `dataHot` node then `dataWarm` and finally `dataCold`.

 Let's deploy the above example by the following command: